-3. Action for representatives
+3. Action for representatives and members

-- 3.1 Health and safety and equality reps also have a role in addressing the stigma surrounding the menopause.
-Being open and having conversations will demonstrate to members and potential members that we take their health and safety issues seriously. - 3.2 It will also encourage members who need support to come and talk to us. - 3.3 Reps may find it difficult to get employers to take the issues associated with the menopause seriously.
-There may be better acceptance from employers if it is raised in the context of health and safety and the need to carry out risk assessments which specifically address the menopause. - 3.4 Here are some ideas on how to raise awareness: - raise the issue of women's health with members, perhaps with lunchtime events, speakers, posters, leaflets etc - raise the issue with your employer, either informally or through the health and safety committee - challenge any jokes or other detrimental behaviour aimed at women going through the menopause - health and safety reps should ensure that their workplace policies and risk assessments are gender sensitive and take the menopause into account; consider whether a menopause policy may be appropriate for your workplace
+- 3.1 Reps may find it difficult to get employers to take the issues associated with the menopause seriously.
+There may be better acceptance from employers if it is raised in the context of health and safety and the need to carry out risk assessments which specifically address the menopause. - 3.2 Health and safety and equality reps also have a role in addressing the stigma surrounding the menopause.
+Being open and having conversations will demonstrate to members and potential members that we take their health and safety issues seriously. - 3.3 It will also encourage members who need support to come and talk to us.
+Members can also be encouraged to raise awareness. - 3.4 Here are some ideas on how to raise awareness: - raise the issue of women's health with members, perhaps with lunchtime events, speakers, posters, leaflets etc - raise the issue with your employer, either informally or through the health and safety committee - challenge any jokes or other detrimental behaviour aimed at women going through the menopause

-- carry out surveys of women members to find out the issues they are facing and what support they need - carry out a hazard or body mapping exercise to investigate the issues affecting women experiencing the menopause (see our workplace and body mapping factcards) - ensure a gender balance among representatives - review workplace policies such as sickness absence, performance management and flexible working opportunities to ensure that they cover the needs of staff going through the menopause - ensure the menopause is taken into account in your employer's workplace wellbeing agenda - consider setting up a branch/workplace support group. - 3.5 Employers may need to be reminded of their duties to ensure the health, safety and welfare of their workers as well as their duty to prevent discrimination and harassment in the workplace.
+- health and safety reps should ensure that their workplace policies and risk assessments are gender sensitive and take - the menopause into account; consider whether a menopause policy may be appropriate for your workplace - carry out surveys of women members to find out the issues they are facing and what support they need - carry out a hazard or body mapping exercise to investigate the issues affecting women experiencing the menopause (see our workplace and body mapping factcards) - ensure a gender balance among representatives - review workplace policies such as sickness absence, performance management and flexible working opportunities to ensure that they cover the needs of staff going through the menopause - ensure the menopause is taken into account in your employer's workplace wellbeing agenda - consider setting up a branch/workplace support group. - 3.5 Employers may need to be reminded of their duties to ensure the health, safety and welfare of their workers as well as their duty to prevent discrimination and harassment in the workplace.